 If you’ve been a Peloton member for any length of time, you probably have been hearing about “calibration”.
-Not from Peloton, no, but it’s a topic in social media, and it could be a problem for Peloton that they may not have any way of getting on top of.
+Not from Peloton, no. They hardly ever mention it.
+It is a topic in social media, though, and it seems that there is a widespread problem that Peloton may have no way of getting on top of.
 Potentially a couple hundred thousand of these bikes are essentially out of whack, and there’s no obvious fix.

 Calibration, broadly, relates to the data coming back from the equipment that is used (either directly or as part of a calculation) to give the rider feedback on his or her efforts.
 Calibration could involve the measurements of cadence, heart rate, etc., but when you hear “Peloton” and “calibration” in the same sentence, it is the bike’s resistance that is the topic.